yangao07/TideHunter/README.md

     -a --ada-mat-rat FLT    minimum match ratio of adapter sequence [0.80]
   Output:
     -o --output      STR    output file [stdout]
+    -m --min-len     INT    only output consensus sequence with min. length of [30] -r --min-cov  FLOAT|INT only output consensus sequence with at least R supporting units for all bases: [0.00] if r is fraction: R = r * total copy number if r is integer: R = r
-    -m --min-len     [INT]  only output consensus sequence with min. length of [30] -u --unit-seq           only output unit sequences of each tandem repeat, no consensus sequence [False] -l --longest            only output consensus sequence of tandem repeat that covers the longest read sequence [False] -F --full-len           only output full-length consensus sequence [False] -f --out-fmt     INT    output format [1]
+    -u --unit-seq           only output unit sequences of each tandem repeat, no consensus sequence [False] -l --longest            only output consensus sequence of tandem repeat that covers the longest read sequence [False] -F --full-len           only output full-length consensus sequence [False] -f --out-fmt     INT    output format [1]
                             - 1: FASTA
                             - 2: Tabular
+                            - 3: FASTQ
+                              qualiy score of each base represents the ratio of the consensus coverage to the # total copies.
   Computing resource:
     -t --thread      INT    number of threads to use [4]